monta-app/changelog-cli/README.md

           github-release: true # Should it create a github release?
           github-token: ${{ secrets.GITHUB_TOKEN }} # shouldn't need to change this
           jira-app-name: "montaapp" # Name of the Jira app (used for linking issues)
+          version-mode: "DateVer" # version of the tag format you're using
           output: "slack" # Don't change this if you want to log to slack
           slack-token: ${{ secrets.SLACK_APP_TOKEN }} # Slack APP token
           slack-channel: "#releases" # Channel to print changelog to